 Join SmartyAds DSP

-Using self-serve DSPs, advertisers get direct access to the available media inventory, whereas when working with ATDs, media buyers pay extra fees to delegate this task to the agency and never execute buying themselves.
+Using DSPs, advertisers get direct access to the available media inventory, whereas when working with ATDs, media buyers pay extra fees to delegate this task to the agency and never execute buying themselves.

 What are the benefits of working with ATDs?